Skip to main content

 The inclusion of spousal incentives was a particularly critical component of the case, directly implicating GINA.
 GINA was enacted to prevent discrimination based on genetic information, which is broadly defined to include the health history of family members.

-A wellness program that asks an employee’s spouse to complete a health risk assessment or undergo a is, by definition, requesting the employee’s genetic information.
+A wellness program that asks an employee’s spouse to complete a health risk assessment or undergo a biometric screening is, by definition, requesting the employee’s genetic information.
 The EEOC’s 2016 rule created a specific exception, allowing an incentive of up to 30% of the employee’s self-only coverage cost in exchange for the spouse’s health information.

 AARP argued this created a coercive choice for the employee ∞ either persuade their spouse to surrender private medical information or face a significant financial penalty.
 The court’s decision to vacate the rules eliminated this specific provision.
 This was a significant victory for genetic privacy.